Trantorian1/rust-mq/README.md

 Each test is also run against [`miri`] to ensure we are not relying on any undefined behavior.

-While this helps ensure a reasonable level of confidence in the system, this is by no means an exaustive search as some concurrent execution tests had to be bounded in their exploration of the problem space due to an exponential explosion in complexity.
+While this helps ensure a reasonable level of confidence in the system, this is by no means an exhaustive search as most concurrent execution tests had to be bounded in their exploration of the problem space due to an exponential explosion in complexity.
 Similarly, proptest performs a _reasonable_ exploration but does not check every single possible permutation of operations.

 Still, this gives us strong guarantees that `rust-mq` works as intended.